AnonymousBiology/logistic_growth/README.md

 The untransformed plot reveals that the population size followed a logistic growth rate, with an initial phase of exponential growth followed by a plateau in the rate of change of growth as the population approaches carrying capacity.
 The semilog plot shows this logistic growth as two distinct linear phases: initially log(N) increases linearly with time, and then log(N) remains constant over time after carrying capacity is reached.

-**fit_linear_model.R file:** These two distinct phases of growth were used to construct two linear models that fit to the exponential and plateued growth rates separately.
+**fit_linear_model.R file:** These two distinct phases of growth were used to construct two linear models that fit to the exponential and plateaued growth rates separately.
 In this way, growth rate ($r$) could be approximated from the first model, as the change in population size approximately fits the equation $`N(t) = N_0e^{rt}`$ and carrying capacity ($K$) could be approximated from the second model, as the change in population size approximately fits the equation $\lim_{t \to \infty} N(t) = K$

-I used visual inspection of the semilog plot to subset the data that would be used for each model: I subsetted the values of N up to 1500 minutes for the first model and the vales of N beyond 2500 minutes for the second model as these subsets seemed to capture the 2 distinct linear trends.
+I used visual inspection of the semilog plot to subset the data that would be used for each model: I subset the values of N up to 1500 minutes for the first model and the vales of N beyond 2500 minutes for the second model as these subsets seemed to capture the 2 distinct linear trends.

 _Creating a linear model to describe the exponential phase of growth_